 Discover:

+Our focus will be to customize this presentation to talk about your production needs, and safety and sanitation goals.
 We will monitor COVID-19 travel and distancing regulations and if allowed, we can have the Lunch & Learn at Apache Stainless or at your facility.
 Just let us know and we will take care of lunch.
+We will also offer a virtual meeting if that works best, and we will send attendees a gift card for lunch on us!
+We look forward to hearing from you!
+Contact a technical sales manager to schedule!

 In terms of material used in food processing and commercial equipment, here is the list of stainless materials from smoothest to the roughest RA range.